This post is all about dorm room essentials for 2019.

 I am not a coffee drinker but found that Keurigs are so much more than just machines for making coffee.
 I have become quite the tea drinker last year and the Keurig was able to heat up water really quickly.

-It’s also great for making ramen noodles and other things that require hot water.
-A cheaper alternative if you don’t drink coffee is to just use an electric tea kettle.
+It's also great for making roman noodles and other things that require hot water.
+A cheaper alternative if you don't drink coffee is to just use an electric tea kettle.
 My mom surprised me with one of these and I used it all the time.
 (PS!
 I still use it daily even now in my college apartment).

 I highly recommend bringing paper plates/bowls and plastic utensils.
 Cleaning dishes in a dorm is not easy.
 Often times you will be in a rush and the last thing you will want to do is clean dishes.